isabella232/dynamic-media-classic.en-1/help/fonts.md

 ---
 # Fonts{#fonts}

-In some cases, Dynamic Media Classic requires you to upload a font file to enter or render text in a particular font.
+Sometimes, Dynamic Media Classic requires you to upload a font file to enter or render text in a particular font.
 For example, to use a particular font for text on a template layer, upload the font file.
 To display eCatalog Viewer page numbers in a particular font, upload the font file.

 Dynamic Media Classic supports these font types: